Text quoted in Syedna Taher Saifuddin RA), Risalat Daw’-o-nur-i-l-haqq-i-l-mubeen, Ramadan Treatise of 1335H (1917), pp. 80-81

 1. This bayaan indicates the exalted status of the Mazoon, by stating that he is the second of the three rutba-na-sahebo (Dai, Mazoon and Mukasir), through whom the Imam’s Dawat is present during satr, and through whom the Imam himself is present.

 2. It also indicates the Mazoon’s exalted position by stating that that the Mazoon’s full title is “Mazoon Mutlaq,” which means “Mazoon with full raza and authority.”
 All raza to carry out Dawat affairs are vested in him as part of the rutba.

-3. It also indicates the Mazoon’s exalted position by stating that he is the second of the three rutba-na-sahebo (Dai, Mazoon and Mukasir) to whom the Imam’s knowledge, aid and barakaat continuously flows.
+3. It also indicates the Mazoon’s exalted position by stating that he is the second of the three rutba-na-sahebo (Dai, Mazoon and Mukasir).

 4. It also indicates the Mazoon’s exalted position by stating that he is the second of the three rutba-na-sahebo (Dai, Mazoon and Mukasir) who are continuously aided by Allah Taala’s light.

 5. The author of this text is Maulana Ja’far bin Mansur al-Yaman was Mu’izz Imam’s Bab-ul-abwaab, the highest rutba after the Imam, and one who is ma’soom.

 6. This bayaan is the source of the text in the misaaq, about the three rutbas.